SAP/jenkins-library/documentation/docs/steps/newmanExecute.md

 # ${docGenStepName}

 !!! warning "Deprecation notice"
-    Details of changes after the step migrated to a golang based step can be found [below](#exceptions).
+    Details of changes after the step migration to a golang can be found [below](#exceptions).

 ## ${docGenDescription}